crystal-lang/crystal/Contributing.md

 Note: at this point you might get long compile error that include "library not found for: ...".
 This means you are [missing some libraries](https://github.com/crystal-lang/crystal/wiki/All-required-libraries).

+Make sure that your changes follow the recommended [Coding Style](http://crystal-lang.org/docs/conventions/coding_style.html).
+You can run `crystal tool format` to automate this.

 Then push your changes and create a pull request.

 ## Contributing to the compiler itself